Shogun Showdown

-Shogun Showdown is turn-based tactics roguelike video game developed by Roboatino and published by Goblinz Studio and Gamera Games.
+Shogun Showdown is a turn-based tactics roguelike video game developed by Roboatino and published by Goblinz Studio and Gamera Games.
 It was released in September 2024 for Nintendo Switch, PlayStation 4 and PlayStation 5, Xbox One and Xbox Series X/S, Windows, macOS, and Linux.
 Shogun received generally positive reviews from critics for its unique battle system.

 Gameplay

-The battles in Shogun Showdown are fought on a one-dimensional track of 4 to 12 spaces.
+The battles in Shogun Showdown are fought on a one-dimensional track of 5 to 9 spaces.
 Each turn, the player may perform one of several actions: moving forward one square, turning around to face the other direction, using a skill, preparing an attack or action, or using the queued attacks and actions (a maximum of 3).
 Some attacks and actions do not use up the player's turn, and attacks and actions can be freely organized or removed from the queue.

 Shogun Showdown is shown in the battle screen.
 The player has queued three attacks, which they can use against the enemies on the next turn.

 After the player acts, the enemies act on their turns.
 Enemies can also move one square, turn around, prepare an attack or action, or use queued attacks and actions.
 The strategy for the game comes about by players knowing ahead of time what the enemy will do on their next turn.
 In its simplest form, if an enemy plans to use a spear to attack the two tiles in front of it in the next turn, and the player character is two spaces in front of the enemy, the player may choose to move backward one space to avoid the attack.
 However, if the player has queued a skill that allows the character to swap tiles with an enemy, the player might choose to use that skill to force the enemy with the spear behind the player, which would cause the enemy to strike a different set of tiles.
 If those tiles contain another enemy, the player has forced one enemy to attack another.

 The attacks and actions come from a set of tiles that the player collects throughout a run of the game.
 Each character starts with two basic attacks, and players may collect other tiles from shops and randomized events.
 The tiles can also be upgraded in several ways, including, for example, reducing the cooldown to use the skill another time or increasing the base damage.
 Each character also starts with a skill that is separate from the tile set.
 With increasingly complex tiles and skills picked up during the run, the player has the ability to script a battle in a nearly infinite number of ways.

 Between battles and runs, Shogun has the general progression of a modern roguelike.
 There is a node-based map with randomized shops and enemies.
 After each run, regardless of whether the player survived the full run, the player can unlock new characters, tiles, and skills.
 Upon successful completion of a run, the game can be played on the next hardest difficulty.